maulanaakbardj/Home_Agriculture_Monitoring_System/Cloud/README.md

 ## Deploy Server for IOT
 - open SSH
-- copy flask-deployment folder to your server (or you can run '''git clone https://github.com/semaralawa/flask-deployment''')
+- copy flask-deployment folder to your server (or you can run `git clone https://github.com/semaralawa/flask-deployment`)
-- go to flask-deployment directory ('''cd flask-deployment/''')
+- go to flask-deployment directory (`cd flask-deployment/`)
-- run : '''python3 -m main'''
+- run : `python3 -m main`